pelithne/k8s/workshop.md

 Notice the change of the first stage and also make sure the build was ok by looking into the details of the stage.

 After doing the build, we have our image and build tag set.
-The only thing we need now is to deploy the aaplication to AKS.
+The only thing we need to do now is to deploy the application to AKS.
 Do this by adding a release stage to the pipeline yaml.
 Make sure to use the specific image name and especially the tag just like we did manually earlier.

-Open the pipeline and edit the stage B to including the release.
-The release is done by manipulating the applicaiton yaml and deployed to AKS.
-To achive this search for "Manifest" and add the task:
+Open the pipeline and edit the stage B to include the release.
+This stage will update our Kubernetes manifest, and deploy the application to AKS.
+To achive this search for "Manifest" (like you did previously with the docker task) and add it:

 <p align="left">
   <img width="40%" hspace="0" src="./media/devops_manifest2.jpg">
 </p>

 Make sure the alignment of the task comes under "steps".

-Also we are adding condition: succeeded('Build_Development') which indicates that the stage is **only** run if and only if the "Build_Development" stage was successfull.
+Also we are adding a condition: succeeded('Build_Development') which indicates that the stage is **only** run if the "Build_Development" stage was successful.
 You can read more about the conditions here: https://docs.microsoft.com/en-us/azure/devops/pipelines/process/stages?view=azure-devops&tabs=yaml#conditions

 **Also note the "containers" part** which will update the actual image and tag and append the **$(Build.BuildId)** to the end of the image tag to be deployed.

-The Kubernetes manifest task can be read here: https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/kubernetes-manifest?view=azure-devops
+The Kubernetes manifest task is described here in more detail: https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/kubernetes-manifest?view=azure-devops

 The final pipeline should look similar to this: